 For many skiers, bad visibility can ruin their skiing.
 Late breakfast, long lunch, back early, frustrated, demoralised or heaven forbid – injured.
 For others, the show must go on, and for many die hard all-mountain skiers nothing will interfere with their skiing not even a spot of bad visibility.

 So if when the bad visibility descends you feel like a rabbit in headlights, frozen, unable to move then it’s time to learn the ‘art of focussing’ which can make every day, no matter what the visibility, seem like a bluebird day.
 Read on and learn how.

 Focus (or commonly known as your concentration) is like a spotlight at the theatre.
 You can move it around, point it into the distance, shine it nearby, change the width, highlight lots of information or narrow the spotlight and illuminate a small bit of information.

 To ski well in bad visibility you have to treat ‘controlling focus’ the same as you would any aspect of ski technique.
 Getting good at controlling focus is an absolute game changer and it can totally transform your skiing.
 Fact!

 FAR AND NEAR FOCUS

 Many skiers have their focus far too far into the future to ski well in bad visibility.
-This is because skiers generally use their focus to check where they are going (route finding), check to see where their mates are, where their instructor is or looking at other nearby skiers.
-Sometimes a skiers focus can be as far as 100m, 200m or even further ahead but as the terrain starts to become more varied or visibility goes you need to learn to bring your focus much closer to you in order to see the variations in the terrain you are about to ski over.
+Understandably because skiers generally use their focus to check where they are going (route finding), check to see where their mates are, where their instructor is or looking at other nearby skiers.
+Sometimes a skiers focus can be as far as 100m, 200m or even further ahead.
+As the terrain starts to become more varied or visibility reduces you need to learn to bring your focus much closer to you in order to see the variations in the terrain you are about to ski over.

 CENTRAL AND PERIPHERAL VISION